Does Medicare Cover Silver&Fit?

 What Is Silver&Fit?

-The program is offered by some health insurance companies to eligible Medicare Advantage (Medicare Part C) or Medicare Supplement (Medigap) beneficiaries.
+The program is offered by some Medicare Advantage (Medicare Part C) or Medicare Supplement (Medigap) plans, though availability can vary by location.

 If your health plan provides this benefit, you can register in the Silver&Fit program online and choose between one of two fitness options: